This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl with a lid or a large ziplock bag, combine the meat with the water, sesame oil, soy sauce, garlic powder, and onion powder.
-Stir or squish to combine, then set aside for 20 minutes to marinate.
+• Add the pork chunks to a large bowl with a lid or a large ziplock bag.
+Pour in the marinade and stir or squish to combine, then set aside for 20 minutes to marinate.

-• While the meat marinates, make the sauce in a small bowl by combining the chicken broth, ketchup, apple cider vinegar, sugar, garlic, ginger, salt, and the white parts of the green onions.
+• While the meat marinates, make the sauce in a small bowl by combining the chicken broth, ketchup, apple cider vinegar, sugar, garlic, ginger, salt, soy sauce and the white parts of the green onions.
 Whisk well.
-In a separate bowl, combine the cornstarch and water, then set both aside.

 • Heat the oil in a large skillet or cast iron pan over medium-high heat.
 When the oil is hot, add the meat in a single layer.
 Let it cook without moving or stirring the meat for 2-3 minutes until nicely browned on the bottom.
 Flip each piece of meat with tongs and cook on the other side for another 2-3 minutes until nicely browned and the meat is cooked through.
 Transfer to a plate.